Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Introduction

-Brodal and Fagerberg's algorithm~\cite{BF99} is extremely simple and intuitive, and can be shown to maintain an $O(c)$-orientation with $O(\log n)$ amortized number of edge reorientations (flips) per update, where $c$ is the maximum arboricity over the sequence of updates.\footnote{Note that for out-degree orientation, the number of flips is a measurement of recourse.} Intriguingly, their algorithm is optimal in the sense that it is $O(1)$-competitive with the number of reorientations made by {\em any} online or offline algorithm, regardless of its running time.
-In the subsequent years, a rich body of work has significantly improved our understanding of low out-degree orientations in the sequential setting, and on the tradeoff between maximum out-degree, update time, and amortized vs. worst-case bounds~\cite{he2014orienting, kowalik2007adjacency, christiansen2022fully, BB20, chekuri2024adaptive}.\footnote{When we say worst-case, we mean no amortization, but that randomization is permitted.
+In the subsequent years, a rich body of work has significantly improved our understanding of low out-degree orientations in the sequential dynamic setting, and on the tradeoff between maximum out-degree, update time, and amortized vs. worst-case bounds~\cite{he2014orienting, kowalik2007adjacency, christiansen2022fully, BB20, chekuri2024adaptive}.\footnote{When we say worst-case, we mean no amortization, but that randomization is permitted.
 Thus, one can have expected worst-case bounds, or worst-case bounds whp.} Some of these worst-case algorithms function by finding a directed path from a high (or maximum) out-degree vertex to a low out-degree vertex, and flipping all edges along this path: this has the net effect of decreasing the high vertex's out-degree by 1, increasing the low vertex's out-degree by 1, and not changing the out-degree of any of the intermediate vertices on the path.
 However, this approach can lead to high runtime \cite{Kopelowitz2013Orientation, SW20, chekuri2024adaptive, ghaffari2025}.
-Currently, the best amortized bounds are still achieved by Brodal and Fagerberg's original algorithm, while for worst-case bounds several different algorithms offer a tradeoff between the update time and the quality of the maintained orientation~\cite{he2014orienting, kowalik2007adjacency, chekuri2024adaptive, BB20}.
+Currently, for $O(c)$-orientation, the best amortized bounds are still achieved by Brodal and Fagerberg's original algorithm, and the best worst-case bound comes from an $O(c + \log n)$ orientation with $O(\log n)$ time per update~\cite{BB20}, which implies an $O(c)$ orientation with $O(\log^2 n)$ time per update~\cite{chekuri2024adaptive}.